 What’s more, the touchscreen is always active while the camera is on, which means that if you have the touch-shutter function turned on, you’ll almost always take a few accidental shots while you’re putting on the lens cap or trying to wipe off the screen.

-The larger Panasonic Lumix DMC-GH2 also employs touchscreen controls, but in a much more successful way.
+Panasonic Lumix DMC-GH2 also employs touchscreen controls, but in a much more successful way.
 What makes using the GF2 radically different is that the touchscreen is the only game in town for many of the controls; you can also use the directional pad to access many settings, but it still adds steps to the process.
 Unlike the GH2, the GF2 doesn’t give you the option of using traditional, physical buttons for the camera’s core features.

 Long story short: After using this camera for an extended period of time, I missed having a mode dial and dedicated buttons, even though the touchscreen is unparalleled in focusing tricks.